View on GitHub

 consul & envconsul

-$ consul kv put dataasee/DB_PASS password1
+$ consul kv put dataasee/DL_PASS password1

-$ consul kv put dataasee/DL_PASS password2
+$ consul kv put dataasee/DB_PASS password2

 $ envconsul -prefix dataasee docker compose up -d